top of page

 iStock-1247171756.jpg

-Fall Writing Contest Workshop
+Summer Writing Contest Workshop

 This year’s Writing Workshops will provide students with everything they need to complete a polished piece of work to submit to the writing contests like YoungArts or Scholastic Art & Writing Awards.
 These pieces could also be used for other journal or contest submissions.
 Modelled on Ivy League graduate-level writing workshops, these classes are suitable for both beginners and those with existing writing practices.
 We’ll focus on craft, exploring the chosen genre and the writing process through weekly readings, writing exercises, and discussions.
-Students will also participate in workshops, helping others improve their writing and receiving feedback on their own work.
-Classes are limited to six students, so that each student can receive plenty of individual attention.

 One unique benefit of these classes is that they are enhanced by video lectures.
 To help students with the difficulty these stories present in vocabulary and style, the instructors makes dynamic reading videos in which they reads the story aloud while defining terms, explaining historical context, and making observations about style and theme.